 Billionaire John W. Kluge, a major force in the billboard business for four decades, brought computer painting to the market via his company, Metromedia Technologies.
 From 1959 to 1986, Kluge owned Foster & Kleiser, then the nation's biggest billboard operator, and Metromedia is now the world leader in large-scale imaging.
 Other innovators are adding three- dimensional structures, digital tickers, and continuous motion to outdoor ads.

-Even though outdoor is only two percent of overall ad spending, its effect is growing, particularly in one-of-a-kind locations such as Times Square and Sunset Boulevard, where exposure is impossible to calculate.
-Signs there can pop up on the news, in movies and in magazines, and that doesn't even take into consideration the millions who walk through the areas weekly.
-"We can't even tell an advertiser how many impressions they are getting," says Brian Turner, president of Sherwood Outdoor, which sells 60 site "spectaculars" at One and Two Times Square and 1600 Broadway, making it the 12th largest outdoor company in terms of revenue.
+Even though outdoor is only two percent of overall ad spending, its effect is growing, particularly in one-of-a-kind locations such as Times Square.
+Signs there can pop up on the news, in movies and in magazines, reaching the 50,000 people who walk through the area every day.

 Outdoor Goes Green

-This New Year's Eve revelers at Times Square will have a close-up view of the country's first environmentally friendly billboard.
+The newest addition to the plethora of outdoor signage in Times Square is the country's first environmentally friendly billboard.
 Powered entirely by wind and sun - 16 wind turbines and 64 solar panels - the sign is expected to save $12,000 to $15,000 per month in electricity costs.
 Multiply this by all the other cities in the country using electrical power for outdoor illumination, and it amounts to a signficant cost savings and eco-friendly outdoor.

 A wide range of advertisers such as Coca Cola, General Motors' Cadillac, Samsung, Prudential, NBC, Budweiser, New York State Lottery, even the New York Times pay six-figure monthly rates to hold space for 10 years, a far cry from the days when the signs used to turn over every six months.
 Times Square is so much in demand that Inter City built a 50 story hotel and 300 foot tower at Broadway and 47th Street with a total of 75,000 square feet of outdoor advertising.
 "The tower is the largest structure ever built exclusively for advertising," says Bob Nyland, president of Inter City Premiere.
 Advertisers include American Express, Apple, AT&T, HBO, Hachette Filipacchi, Levi's, Morgan Stanley, Nokia and the U.S. Postal Service.